 For this reason, you really want to avoid flights with a connection whenever possible.
 In some small markets and for certain destinations, this may be impossible.
 But if you’re choosing to make a connection because you’re going to save a few dollars, then I would consider splurging for the reasons listed above.

-However, if you’ve read my 17 ways to find cheap flights and decide to make a connection that is going to you hundreds or thousands of dollars, then by all means roll the dice.
+However, if you’ve read these 17 ways to find cheap flights and decide to make a connection that is going to save you a lot of money, then by all means roll the dice.
 Just do it smartly.

-If you’ve been following along with my family’s epic summer trip to Europe, then you know that for our flight out of Italy to Toronto (YYZ), I had a few options.
-We were on the island of Ischia, which is off the coast of Naples, near Capri.
+If you’ve been following along with my family’s travel, last summer we were on the island of Ischia, which is off the coast of Naples, near Capri.
 There’s no airport on the island so one option, after taking the ferry back to Naples, was to take the train to Rome and fly nonstop from there.
-But it was much more expensive and just too much schlepping for my little kids, ages six and three.
+But it was much more expensive and just too much schlepping for my little kids, aged six and three at the time.

 The flights from Naples (NAP) were cheaper but they required a stop somewhere.
 Our best option was flying Lufthansa via Munich (MUC) but I had a choice: Either spend the night in Ischia, then take the ferry in the morning to make a 1pm flight to MUC or leave Ischia the night before, get a hotel on the mainland and take the early flight at 6:20am.

 You’re probably thinking the no-brainer is the first choice but what I didn’t mention is that the 1pm flight had just a 50-minute connection.
-That’s way too risky in 2023.
-Actually, it’s way too risky even pre-pandemic.
+That’s way too risky post pandemic.
+Actually, that was even too risky pre-pandemic.

 Scott Keyes, founder of Going.com, told Travel + Leisure, “Every airport has a minimum connection time (MCT), and an airline won’t book you on a layover below that amount.”
 However, MCTs can vary within an airport.
 As an example, he notes that “the MCT at Amsterdam Airport Schiphol (AMS) is 40 minutes for domestic flights and 50 minutes for international flights.”
 Those times may not be enough, especially if you’re traveling with a lot of baggage, have children, need to change terminals, or just don’t feel like having to sprint to your next flight.